-In this article, we’ll cover what those optimal temperatures are for varying styles of wine, in addition to offering some recommendations for affordable wine storage units and coolers.
-Lastly, we’ll provide some basic tips on how to make your wine last longer outside of temperature itself.
+In this article, we’ll cover what those optimal temperatures are for various styles, in addition to offering some recommendations for affordable wine storage units and coolers.
+Lastly, we’ll provide some basic tips on how to make your wine last longer outside of the temperature itself.

 What’s the Best Wine Storage Temperature?

 If you’re expecting one magical number to solve your wine storage temperature issues, industry professionals will argue that it’s not as black and white as one might hope.
 Generally, it is advisable to keep wine stored at temperatures between 45 and 60 degrees Fahrenheit.
-This article is geared towards advising consumers and wine enthusiasts on optimal wide storage conditions with the idea that the wine will be consumed within a few years of purchase.
+This article is geared towards consumers looking to drink wines within a few years of purchase.

-In the broad scheme of things, few wines require lengthy aging (examples of lengthy age-worthy wines include some Bordeaux blends, Barolo, Nebbiolo-based reds) , but the vast majority can certainly benefit from proper storing techniques in order to preserve and in some cases enhance them in the short term.
+In the broad scheme of things, few wines require lengthy aging to achieve full development.
+Bordeaux blends, Barolos, and Nebbiolo-based reds are a few examples of anomalies.
+The vast majority of wines, however, can certainly benefit from proper storing techniques to preserve and in some cases enhance them in the short term.

-Before we get into optimal temperatures broken down by wine style, it’s important that the following general storage techniques are always employed to best preserve your wine collection.
+Before we get into optimal temperatures broken down by wine style, the following general storage techniques must be always be employed to best preserve your wine collection.

 Optimal Wine Storage Techniques